PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Working with Segmented Properties.md

 ---
+nav_sort: 3
 src: /Tutorials/Analytics, Segmentation and Game Management/Working with Segmented Properties.md
 ---

 # Segmented Properties

-The GameSparks platform exposes various configurable objects to drive further customisation on the platform.
+The GameSparks platform exposes various configurable objects to drive further customization on the platform.
 Until now, configuration has been driven by platform capabilities and there hasn't been a first-class feature allowing you to provide your own custom configuration, which drives your own custom behaviour for these objects.
 That's why we've introduced *Properties*.
 In short, GameSparks Properties provide you the ability to store your own JSON configuration in the Portal, and attach them to GameSparks objects to be surfaced when you are using these objects.
 You can also access Properties directly, either in Cloud Code or via the web socket API, enabling you to deliver your custom configuration wherever you need it.
 Let's take a look at how to set up Properties and then how to access those values later on when we want to read them.

 ## Properties